 Your risk of developing cancer depends on many factors.
 This includes things like whether you smoke and have a healthy balanced diet.
 And also genetic and environmental factors.

-Anything that can increase your risk of getting a disease is called a risk factor.
+Anything that can increase your risk of cancer is called a risk factor.

-Having one or more of these risk factors doesn’t mean you will get that cancer.
+Having one or more of the following risk factors doesn’t mean you'll definitely get bile duct cancer.

-People with PSC have an increased risk of developing cancer of the bile duct.
-Between 1 and 2 out of 10 people with PSC will go on to develop bile duct cancer.
+People with PSC have an increased risk of developing cancer of the bile ducts.
+Between 5 and 35 out of 100 people with PSC (5 to 35%) go on to develop bile duct cancer.

-Choledochal cysts are sacs that connect to the bile duct and fill up with bile.
-The cells that line the sacs can be abnormal and occasionally show pre cancerous changes.
-If a surgeon does not remove the cysts, up to 2 in 10 people (20%) will go on to develop bile duct cancer.
+Choledochal cysts are sacs that connect to the bile ducts and fill up with bile.
+The cells that line the sacs can become abnormal.
+Doctors usually remove the cysts to reduce the risk of developing bile duct cancer.

 They are not usually a cause of bile duct cancer in the UK.
-But flukes are a major problem in Asia where bile duct cancer is much more common.
-People get liver flukes through eating food that contains them.
+But liver flukes are a major problem in Asia where bile duct cancer is much more common.
+People get liver flukes through eating food that contains them, such as raw fish.